Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs

 for all vertices $s, t \in S$ and sets of $|F| \le f$ failing edges. \end{definition}

 \begin{theorem} For any $n$-vertex graph $G = (V, E)$ and nonnegative integer $f$, there is an $(f+1)$-FT $+4$ additive spanner on $O_f\left(n^{1 + 2^f / (2^f + 1)}\right)$ edges. \end{theorem}

-This is also new for $\ge 2$ faults; that is, $f \ge 1$ in the above theorem.
-For $f=0$, i.e., the single-fault setting, our $+4$ spanner has $O(n^{3/2})$ edges which matches the bound originally attained by Bil{\' o}, Grandoni, Gual{\' a}, Leucci, Proietti \cite{BGGLP15} and also obtained as corollaries of the previous two papers on subset preservers \cite{bodwin2017preserving, BCPS20}.
-There are many notable constructions of fault-tolerant additive spanners with other error bounds; see for example \cite{BGGLP15, Parter17, BCP12, bodwin2017preserving, BCPS15}.
+This theorem extends a bound of Bil{\' o}, Grandoni, Gual{\' a}, Leucci, Proietti \cite{BGGLP15}, which establishes single-fault $+4$ spanners on $O(n^{3/2})$ edges; this is exactly the construction one gets by plugging in $f=0$ in the above theorem (the same result is also obtained as a corollary of results in \cite{bodwin2017preserving, BCPS20}).
+For $\ge 2$ faults ($f \ge 1$ in the above theorem), $+4$ fault-tolerant spanners of the size given in Theorem \ref{thm:ftspanintro}.
+However, there are many other notable constructions of fault-tolerant additive spanners with different $+c$ error bounds; see for example \cite{BGGLP15, Parter17, BCP12, bodwin2017preserving, BCPS15}.